What is Celiac Disease?

 - associated with ANTIBODIES to glutenin, gliadin, reticulin and/or endomysial (smooth muscle) proteins.

-- probably not directly caused by the antibodies, though they may be signals for cell-mediated immunity.
+- antibodies may be signals for cell-mediated immunity.

 - probably produced by the cellular immune system (T and B cells) - but only when gluten-type prolamins are present.

-- reversible, in most cases, to completely normal bowel function, if gluten is excluded from the diet.
+- reversible, in most cases, to completely or near normal bowel function, if gluten is excluded from the diet.

 - normal bowel function, diarrhea, constipation or irritable bowel symptoms may be present.